MarcOrdan/NotesApp/README.md

 # NotesApp
-A node taking application for newbie using node JS
+A note taking application for newbie using node JS